ljcom/sqlcmd/README.md

 then will running migration container to restore or create your database.

 ## dockerfile:
-- change restore.sql with filldata.sql depend on yoour purpose.
+- change restore.sql with filldata.sql depend on your purpose.
+- database for restore is not included.
+Please put yours.

 ## sqlcmd: